 The cause of most rotator cuff injuries is from chronic overuse that accumulates over time.
 The injury can usually be diagnosed in office through comprehensive palpation and a orthopedic physical exam of the shoulder.
 For more severe injuries, MRI imaging provides the most detail and extent of the damage.
 Treatment options will be assessed depending on the severity.
 Simple rest and a small break from activity is often the starting treatment.
 If pain persists, steroid injections into the shoulder and physical therapy will be explored.
 Surgery is the last treatment, for the most severe injuries with chronic pain that are not responsive to other conventional therapies.
 The different surgical options are Arthroscopic tendon repair, open tendon repair, osteophyte removal, tendon transfer and shoulder replacement.

-PRP Shoulder Pain Relief in Gilbert, AZ
+PRP Shoulder Pain Relief

 At Atlas Health Medical Groups Gilbert, AZ clinic platelet rich plasma (PRP) injections are used to treat rotator cuff injuries with the aim of healing the damaged tissue and restoring full function back to the joint.
 The treatment involves taking a sample of the patient’s own blood and then extracting the platelets from the other components of the blood.
 Once the platelets are extracted and concentrated, they then can be injected into the origins and insertions of the supraspinatus, infraspinatus, teres minor, subscapularis.
 We also inject the PRP into the joint itself to treat the labrum and provide more lubricant into the joint.
 The supporting shoulder ligaments are also treated with PRP and they include all of the glenohumeral, coracoid and transverse ligaments.